SnehaKarthikeyan/problems-deletestring/README.md

 Question:

 You are given two strings a and k.
 Write a program to perfrom following task:
 You can delete string k from string s any number of times.
-It is also given that the string k appears only once at a time in the dires+ct way.
+It is also given that the string k appears only once at a time in the direct way.
 The task is to find if the string s can become empty by removing string k again and again.
 Print "YES" if the string s is empty after consequent deletion of string k, else print "NO".

 Input Description: